linuxkit/linuxkit/projects/arm64/README.md

-# ARM64 Moby
+# ARM64 LinuxKit

-Attempting to build Moby for ARM64.
+Attempting to support ARM64 in LinuxKit.

 ## Builder Container

-`make -C alpine-build-kernel-arm64` builds the container used for building ARM64 images on ARM64.
+`make -C alpine-build-kernel-aarch64` builds the container used for building ARM64 images on ARM64.

 Based off `aarch64/alpine:3.5`.